Tagline: Welcome back…

 Budget: $7,500,000 (estimated)

 In the annals of postmodern vampire flicks, The Lost Boys has achieved the kind of cult status rarely glimpsed in one of horror’s earliest sub-genres, but for many 1985’s glorious send-up Fright Night is the superior movie.
 Rather than embrace ’80s culture like Joel Schumacher’s stylish, bratpack extravaganza, Tom Holland’s toothy antithesis paid homage to the traditional aspects of the sub-genre, giving us a Peter Cushing-like protagonist who had become outmoded due to the knife-wielding tastes of the modern audience, one who would have to rediscover his self-belief in order to defeat neighbourhood Nosferatu, Jerry Dandridge (Chris Sarandon).
-In an oversaturated slasher market, Fright Night was a breath of fresh air that was well-received by audiences and critics alike.
+In a home video market oversaturated with cynical slashers, Fright Night was a breath of fresh air that was well-received by audiences and critics alike.

 Three years have passed since his run-in with Jerry Dandridge’s toothy suburbanite and Charley is living a lie.
 As far as everyone else is concerned, Brewster has come to accept his own paranoid delusions regarding the so-called undead, but in reality he has a secret cache of vampire-slaying goodies stashed in his bedroom just in case.
 As for Peter Vincent, the great vampire killer is back on terrestrial TV hosting Fright Night, but rather than slinking back into the same old groove, Vincent is a man reborn, a responsible hero who bins his scripts in favour of convincing his teenage audience that monsters do exist . . . you know, just in case.